The principal investigator (PI) and departmental project team are responsible for keeping a file on each grant which should include the following.

 Submit Technical and Financial Reports on Time

-Auditors look for timeliness and accuracy in submission of final financial reports for sponsored awards.
+Auditors look for timeliness and accuracy in a submission of final financial reports for sponsored awards.
 Since resubmissions of reports are taken as evidence of poor grants management, it is important that all closing transactions for grant accounts be posted before or soon after the end of the award period.

 Exert Internal Controls Over Payables

-Traditionally, the control of payables is documented by demonstrating that requisition or purchase order, invoice, and packing slip all match for each purchase.
+Traditionally, the control of payables is documented by demonstrating that requisition or purchase order, invoice and packing slip all match for each purchase.
 In departments that use GMM for receiving and invoicing payment, this matching is accomplished electronically.
 In all departments, copies of these three items should be kept on file for audit purposes.